barryclark/jekyll-now/_posts/2019-05-09-Final-Game-Prototyp.md

 ## Future Work

+There are a couple different thing that would be could be implemented in the future.
+First of there is the player help as proposed in the overall evaluation of the analytics.
+This includes a redesign of the tutorial area to try and make it more self explanatory.

+Another thing is the expansion of the game worl itself.
+Currently the gameworld is pretty small with only a couple of levels.
+We would like to expand the world so that there are more level, more achievements and a greater challenge in the more difficult level.

+Something we haven't considered yet is the final launching plattform.
+Currently it looks like this will be a PC only game, but we can see it find some players in the mobil market as well.
+So we might want to consider making a mobile build and testing it out on our phone to see how it works.
+If this test is satisfying this might be the  market to go.

 ## Things we learned

 There were a lot of things we were able to learn during the course.